m4rtin195/EV-IoT-Kit/aboutme.md

   <div class="bigger-margin" style="display:flex; flex-flow:row wrap-reverse; justify-content:center">
     <div style="flex-grow:1; flex-basis:75%">
       <p class="bigger-margin">Hey, I'm Martin!
 I am a fresh graduate in the IT field, with a love for IoT, SmartHome, and Multimedia technologies.
-Worked in another amazing field during the university, so maybe not so experienced, but my strong enthusiasm helps me to catch up on it.</p>
+Worked in other amazing field during the university so maybe not so experienced, but my strong enthusiasm helps me to catch up on it.</p>
       <p class="bigger-margin">I have studied at the University of Zilina, in the beautiful, same-called city in the north of <a href="https://www.youtube.com/watch?v=fbkEmW6PlXs/" target="_blank" class="no-lightbox">Slovakia</a>, but have also been in Portugal and Lithuania for a while.</p>
     </div>
     <div style="flex-grow:0; flex-basis:25%; min-width:200px; margin-top:-15px; padding-left:15px; padding-right:15px; margin-bottom:20px;">